rongkangw/tp/docs/UserGuide.md

 # EASync User Guide

-EASync is a **desktop app that helps student club managers manage member contacts and club events quickly and easily.** Just type to add members, schedule events, or update roles — no need to click through menus.
-It’s fast, simple, and visual — so you can skip the cluttered spreadsheets and get things done.
+EASync is a desktop app designed to help student club managers stay organized with ease.
+Whether you are coordinating events, tracking member roles, or updating contact lists, EASync makes it easy to manage everything from one place.

+You do not need to be a programmer or technical expert.
+Using EASync is like sending a text: simple, fast, and intuitive.
+It’s designed to be visual and beginner-friendly, so you can focus on running your club, not figuring out complicated software or clicking through menus.

 <!-- * Table of Contents -->
 <page-nav-print />